Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

-where the moment a temporal segment $(\tau^{st}, \tau^{ed})$ in video $v_*$.
+where the moment is a temporal segment $[\tau^{st}, \tau^{ed}]$ in video $v_*$.
 VCMR can be decomposed to two sub-tasks, VR and SVMR.
-The goal of VR is to retrieve the video that contain the target moment:
+The goal of VR is to retrieve the video that contains the target moment:

 And SVMR aims to localize moment from the retrieved video:

 The prediction of the target moment depends on the probabilities of start and end positions: